cloudblog004/fantasticfoodies/content/en/posts/2232-step-by-step-guide-to-make-award-winning-pepper-chicken.md

 1. Prepare  Curry

-I love to serve this Salt &amp; Pepper Chicken alongside fried rice and a nice cold beer.
+I love to serve this Salt & Pepper Chicken alongside fried rice and a nice cold beer.
 Pepper Chicken is an Indian Hindi-language film directed by Ratan Sil Sarma.
 It stars Dipannita Sharma, Boloram Das, Baharul Islam, Ravi Sarma, and Monuj Borkotoky.
 This restaurant-style Chinese Black Pepper Chicken recipe is quick and easy to make at home, totally versatile if you&#39;d like to sub in different veggies or proteins, and so comforting and delicious.

 <!--inarticleads2-->